JGarnica22/PSlab/Single_cell_RNAseq_10x/READme.md

 ## Workflows
 If you are beginning with raw base call (BCL) files, the Cell Ranger workflow starts with demultiplexing the BCL files for each flowcell directory with `cellranger mkfastq`.
 If you are beginning with FASTQ files that have already been demultiplexed, you can jump right to `cellranger count`.

 The exact steps of the workflow vary depending on how many samples, GEM wells, and flowcells you have.
-In general, samples processed in the same flowcell (sequencing in parellel) can be converted using `cellranger mkfastq` all together.
+In general, samples processed in the same flowcell (sequenced in parallel) can be converted using `cellranger mkfastq` all together.
 Afterwards, `cellranger count` needs to be run for all the files (FASTQ files) for each sample and GEM (only one sample run in different GEM would need independent `cellranger count`).
-Finally, provided that you run more than one `cellranger count` analysis, you need to run `cellranger aggr` to normalize to the same sequencing depth and recomptuting the feature-barcdoe matrices in order to analyse combinedly the data.
+Finally, provided that you run more than one `cellranger count` analysis, you need to run `cellranger aggr` to normalize to the same sequencing depth and recomptuting the feature-barcode matrices in order to analyse combinedly the data.

 Moreover, `cellranger reanalyze` takes feature-barcode matrices produced by `cellranger count` or `cellranger aggr` and reruns the dimensionality reduction, clustering, and gene expression algorithms using tunable parameter settings.